-Product literature supplied in support of an application for a marketing authorisation to the Veterinary Medicines Directorate must be in accordance with the standard.
+Product literature (mock-ups) supplied in support of an application for a marketing authorisation to the Veterinary Medicines Directorate must be in accordance with the Product Literature Standard.

 - the immediate packaging, eg vial